 Being a home owner means taking care of the house.
 You're in charge of cleaning up, maintaining it, fixing it, and paying the bills.
 You're the head of the household and you are responsible for every single decision in regards to your home.
 You need to know everything about your home and your property.
-Make sure that you ask every vital question and consider the benefits of hiring a home inspector in Media PA when looking at homes for sale so you aren't surprised when a situation pops up such as dealing with property lines.
+Make sure that you ask every vital question and consider the benefits of hiring a home inspector when looking at homes for sale so you aren't surprised when a situation pops up such as dealing with property lines.

 As a new home owner you will need to know what your property line is.
 Get your real estate agent to find out what your property line is so you know where your property begins and where it ends.
 This is especially important information to know if you share a yard, driveway or fence with a neighbor.